scrapinghub/spidermon/docs/source/settings.rst

 A dict containing the monitor suites that must be executed periodically as key and the time interval (in seconds) between the executions as value.

-For example, the following suite will be executed each 30 minutes:
+For example, the following suite will be executed every 30 minutes:

 .. code-block:: python